-Website form and function are designed around a customer profile which takes into account what customers are looking for in a product, how they buy, why they buy…the list goes on and on.
-But one characteristic that many customer profiles don’t always account for is an online customer who is disabled.
-The term disabled person includes those who are movement, hearing and or sight impaired.
-Consumers who are disabled account for 15% of all internet users but that percentage could be higher if your product does or could serve those with disabilities.
+Website form and function are designed around a customer profile which takes into account what customers are looking for in a product, how they buy, why they buy…the list goes on.
+But one characteristic that many customer profiles don’t always account for is people with disabilities, this includes those who are movement, hearing and or sight impaired.
+Consumers with disabilities account for 15% of all internet users but that percentage could be higher if your product serves those with disabilities.

 So does it make sense for you and your business to have a website that is accessible to consumers who are disabled?
 Read on to find out.